SAP-samples/teched2022-AD265/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+To follow the exercises in this repository, you need to have
+- Either a subscription for  SAP Business Application Studio, or a local VS Code installation
+- A browser, preferably Google Chrome

 ## Exercises